vedph/cadmus-chgc/README.md

 ### Import TEI Command

-🎯 Import TEI documents into a CHGC database, where each document contains a `TEI/facsimile` element including as many `surface` elements as the pages to import.
+🎯 Import TEI documents into a CHGC database, where each document contains a `TEI` root with the TEI namespace as the default document namespace, and containing a `facsimile` element including as many `surface` elements as the pages to import.
 This is used to create in advance the items representing all the pages of a given manuscript, each TEI document corresponding to a single manuscript.

 It is assumed that the TEI file name is equal to the manuscript ID; this will become the group ID of the imported items.